pedrottimark/ts-weeks-2018/a-2/README.md

 1. In Terminal: `yarn test 19-react-elements-as-markup`
 2. In your code editor, open the `src/19-react-elements-as-markup.spec.js` file

-**Bonus**: Read pages 99–104 [Symbols](https://leanpub.com/understandinges6/read#leanpub-auto-symbols-and-symbol-properties) by Nicholas C. Zakas
+**Bonus**: Read [React Components, Elements, and Instances](https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html) by Dan Abramov

 ## React elements as objects

+A [symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) can represent a **unique identifier**.
+Symbols are the only primitive types in JavaScript which don’t have a literal form.
+To create a symbol, call the `Symbol()` function.

+Here is an example of a **shared** symbol: `Symbol.for('react.element')` with a string identifier as argument.

+Because JSON doesn’t support symbols, React elements have a `$$typeof: Symbol.for('react.element')` property to safely distinguish them from plain objects in untrusted JSON.

 1. In Terminal: `yarn test 20-react-elements-as-objects`
 2. In your code editor, open the `src/20-react-elements-as-objects.spec.js` file

-**Bonus**: Read [React Components, Elements, and Instances](https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html) by Dan Abramov
+**Bonus**: Read pages 99–104 [Symbols](https://leanpub.com/understandinges6/read#leanpub-auto-symbols-and-symbol-properties) by Nicholas C. Zakas

 ## Application